Tricky12321/GenLauncherWeb/Readme.md

 This is a project to rewrite the current GenLauncher (.NET Framework / WPF) application into a more cross-platform solution.

+***This project is ONLY for the Steam version of the game.*** At this time, there is no intention to support the non-steam version of the game.

 This will be done using the following:
 * C\# .NET Core backend (webserver)
 * Web - Angular frontend